seancfoley/IPAddress/ipaddress.md

 The same rule applies to strings in which the address is a subnet in which the subnet lower and upper boundaries have zero hosts, like 10.1.2-3.0/24 or 10.1.2.2-6/31.
 Both of those examples will become CIDR prefix blocks when parsed or constructed, the first with 512 addresses, and the second with 10 addresses.

-When parsing an IPAddress string, you can ignore the presence of a prefix length or mask in the string with `getHostAddress` or `toHostAddress`.
+When parsing an IPAddress string, you can ignore the presence of a prefix length or mask in the string with `getHostAddress` / `GetHostAddress` or `toHostAddress` / `ToHostAddress`.
 You will get the host address 10.1.2.3 when parsing 10.1.2.3/24.
 The prefix length remains available by calling `getNetworkPrefixLength` in Java, or `GetNetworkPrefixLen` in Go, on the `IPAddressString` instance.

 The example code below shows some of these methods in use.
 Take note of the count for each parsed string, indicating whether it represents a subnet or address.
 ```java